Synthetic media: Potential uses and impacts

 An increase in cyberattacks has also been feared due to methods of phishing, catfishing, and social hacking being more easily automated by new technological methods.

 Natural-language generation bots mixed with image synthesis networks may theoretically be used to clog search results, filling search engines with trillions of otherwise useless but legitimate-seeming blogs, websites, and marketing spam.

 There has been speculation about deepfakes being used for creating digital actors for future films.
 Digitally constructed/altered humans have already been used in films before, and deepfakes could contribute new developments in the near future.
 Amateur deepfake technology has already been used to insert faces into existing films, such as the insertion of Harrison Ford's young face onto Han Solo's face in Solo: A Star Wars Story, and techniques similar to those used by deepfakes were used for the acting of Princess Leia in Rogue One.

 GANs can be used to create photos of imaginary fashion models, with no need to hire a model, photographer, makeup artist, or pay for a studio and transportation.
 GANs can be used to create fashion advertising campaigns including more diverse groups of models, which may increase intent to buy among people resembling the models or family members.
 GANs can also be used to create portraits, landscapes and album covers.
 The ability for GANs to generate photorealistic human bodies presents a challenge to industries such as fashion modeling, which may be at heightened risk of being automated.

 In 2019, Dadabots unveiled an AI-generated stream of death metal which remains ongoing with no pauses.

 Musical artists and their respective brands may also conceivably be generated from scratch, including AI-generated music, videos, interviews, and promotional material.
 Conversely, existing music can be completely altered at will, such as changing lyrics, singers, instrumentation, and composition.
 In 2018, using a process by WaveNet for timbre musical transfer, researchers were able to shift entire genres from one to another.
 Through the use of artificial intelligence, old bands and artists may be "revived" to release new material without pause, which may even include "live" concerts and promotional images.

-Neural network-powered photo manipulation has the potential to abet the behaviors of totalitarian and absolutist regimes.
-A sufficiently paranoid totalitarian government or community may engage in a total wipe-out of history using all manner of synthetic technologies, fabricating history and personalities as well as any evidence of their existence at all times.
-Even in otherwise rational and democratic societies, certain social and political groups may utilize synthetic to craft cultural, political, and scientific cocoons that greatly reduce or even altogether destroy the ability of the public to agree on basic objective facts.
-Conversely, the existence of synthetic media will be used to discredit factual news sources and scientific facts as "potentially fabricated."
+Neural network-powered photo manipulation also has the potential to support problematic behavior of various state actors, not just totalitarian and absolutist regimes.

+A sufficiently technically competent government or community may use synthetic media to engage in a rewrite of history using various synthetic technologies, fabricating history and personalities as well as changing ways of thinking – a form of potential epistemicide.
+Even in otherwise rational and democratic societies, certain social and political groups may use synthetic media to craft cultural, political, and scientific filter-bubbles that greatly reduce or even altogether undermine the ability of the public to agree on basic objective facts.
+Conversely, the existence of synthetic media may be used to discredit factual news sources and scientific facts as "potentially fabricated."